Trivia for I, Tonya

 - Steven Rogers' script was featured on the 2016 Black List of the most-liked, unproduced scripts of the year.

-- Wrapped filming on March 10, 2017 according to Margot Robbie's Instagram account.
+- The movie wrapped filming on March 10, 2017, according to Margot Robbie's Instagram account.

 - Margot Robbie is five inches taller than Tonya Harding.

-- Although Margot Robbie trained extensively for the role, she wasn't able to perform a triple axel, nor could a skating double be found as very few women figure skaters are able to perform the jump, producer Tom Ackerley stated, "There has been only six women since Tonya who have done a triple axel, even if there was one who was doing it today, she'd be training for the Olympics and couldn't risk doing it for the film."
+- Although Margot Robbie trained extensively for the role, she was not able to perform a triple axel, nor could a skating double be found to do so, as very few women figure skaters are able to perform the jump.
+Producer Tom Ackerley stated, "There has been only six women since Tonya who have done a triple axel, even if there was one who was doing it today, she'd be training for the Olympics and couldn't risk doing it for the film."
 The jump was accomplished with the use of visual effects.

 - Tonya Harding served as a consultant on the film.